c0de2014/winros_groovy/README.txt

 '	## fetch source-files
 '
-'	wstool update common_tutorials		# if password needed, enter it "blind", '					  	  ..it will just not show on screen, but it should work '					  	  ..(or simply use git on shell manually to checkout the source code) '
+'	wstool update common_tutorials		# if password needed, enter it "blind", '					  	  ..it will just not show on screen, but
+'						  it should work
+'					  	  ..(or simply use git on shell manually
+'						  to checkout the source code)
+'
-'	## remove packages from common_tutorials (because dependencies are not yet ported to winros):
+'	## remove packages from common_tutorials (because dependencies are not yet ported '	   to winros):
-'	    .. just goto c:\work\overlay\src\common_tutorials and remove following package folders '	    .. (should also remove those packages from package.xml etc. ..but removing the folders works good enough) '	 - pluginlib
+'	    .. just goto c:\work\overlay\src\common_tutorials and remove following
+'	       package folders
+'	    .. (should also remove those packages from package.xml etc. ..but removing
+	       the folders works good enough, atm)
+'	 - pluginlib
 '	 - nodelet_tutorial_math
 '	 - turtle_actionlib